Futarimiti/snowmelt-cup-en-trans/invitational-tournament-rules/trans.md

 ### Grouping & Arrangements

-A total of 9 players will be divided randomly into 3 teams, within which any 2 players will play a song, with each player allowed to perform a maximum of 5.
+A total of 9 players will be randomly divided into teams of 3.
+Any 2 players within a team will be participating in each round of the music play;
+each player is allowed to play 5 times by maximum.

 ### Song Pool